What does your dream job look like?

 3 Important questions

 There are many ways to define your dream job.
-In this article we will help you define your dream job based on your own distinct strengths and interests.
-We will answers the following questions:
+In this article, we will help you define your dream job based on your own distinct strengths and interests.
+We will answer the following questions:

 - What do you want from your job?